 The oil filter is responsible for keeping the contaminants out and ensuring that the clean fuel reaches the engine.
-Over the time, dust and debris clog the oil filter and as a result, the adequate fuel does not reach the engine.
+Over time, dust and debris clog the oil filter and as a result, sn inadequate amount of fuel does not reach the engine.
 Consequently, the engine’s temperature rises which leads to high oil pressure.

 6. Blocked Passage

 Blockage in the oil passage can cause high pressure since the engine is deprived of proper lubrication.
 A damaged lifter tap can cause the blockage and if it remains blocked for a long time, the engine would be damaged to an extent that it would need to be replaced.